 Making a Great Blood Smear

-Making a smear requires a very smooth motion, continuing to the end of the slide even though the smear should end about ½ to 2/3 of the length of the slide.
 The smear itself should look very smooth with a seamless progression to what is called a “feathered edge”.
 This is the very end area of the smear and consists of a monolayer of cells.
 The monolayer will contain cells that are the easiest to identify and are the least distorted.
-This is the area on which you will concentrate your analysis once the slide is stained.

-Try not to get impatient with yourself; it takes a lot of tries to finally perfect the motion.
-Practice, practice, practice!
-Allow the blood smear to completely dry, and then use diff-quick to stain it.
+Try not to get impatient with yourself; it takes a lot of tries to finally perfect the motion and art of a great, diagnostic blood smear.